tddfellow/tddfellow.github.io/source/about-me/index.markdown

 * Made big contribution into code-review culture and knowledge sharing.
 As a result overall code quality and quality of knowledge sharing increased greatly
-* Re-writen broken in-house tools (that bring big value to the business) and moved them to microservices platform.
+* Re-written broken in-house tools (that bring big value to the business) and moved them to microservices platform.
 Made them more stable, implemented additional features, that increased productivity of employees who use these tools